haleynmyers/easy-readme-generator/README.md

 ## Installation
 First clone this repository into your project directory.
-You will need to run
-`npm init -y`
-`npm install --save`
-`npm install inquirer --save`
-Within your integrated terminal, run
+Within your integrated terminal, change directories to the newly-created readme-genie folder by running `cd readme-genie` then
+`node readme-genie.js`
-`node readme-genie.js` and it will walk you through step-by-step to create a README.md file in your current working directory.
+and it will walk you through step-by-step to create a README.md file in your current working directory.

 ## Usage